stehrn/hpc-poc/engine/README.md

 ```

 # Deploy
-Its not deployed at container into GKE, rather referenced in Job created by orchestrator
+Engine image is not deployed as container into GKE, rather referenced in Job created by orchestrator